suzuki86/ImproveTagListForQiita/README.md

-# AddSearchOptions
+# ImproveTagListForQiita

-Enable to click tag list and you can jump to search results page.
+Google Chrome Extension that enables you to click tag list and jump to corresponding search results page.

 ## Installation